Final Research Plan

 |Study design||All outcomes:

-Large cohort studies (>10,000 women) for outcomes with no evidence from trials or systematic reviews
+For outcomes or subgroups with no evidence from trials or systematic reviews

 |All other study designs|

 |Publication type||Published or unpublished original research||Nonsystematic review article, letter, editorial, results reported elsewhere, no original data|

 |Geography||U.S. adult population or comparable populations (categorized as “Very High” using the Human Development Index, as defined by the United Nations Development Programme)||Not comparable or applicable to U.S. adult population|